 So let me tell you about this squid dish, because I think it needs a proper mention.
 Pardon my Cantonese but if you’re going to order it, it goes like ‘Ging-dow-sheun-yung-je-ma-bow-choy-tung!’
 Bit of a mouthful (no pun intended) but it is simply awesome.
 It comes in a crispy sesame/garlic batter with a sweet sticky sauce.
 Every mouthful is greeted with a crunch and hot, sweet, sour kick followed by the tender baby squid flesh – YUM!

-If you like a Russian roulette then go for the stuffed chilli’s with prawns in black-bean sauce.
-Not every one is hot though, but one unlucky diner will pick the hot one and will be instantly stuffing their faces with rice to soak it all up!
+If you like Russian roulette then go for the blackbean chilli’s stuffed with prawns.
+Not all of them are hot though, an unlucky diner will pick the volcanic one and will be instantly stuffing their faces with rice to soak it all up!
 Having said the dish is excellent, smokey chilli flavour with that salty savoury black-bean kick.
 Delicious.

 If you like clean tasting, fragrant dishes then try out the cuttlefish with Chinese vegetables.
 They are little herby fishy torpedo’s cooked with whole garlic, garlic shoots, lotus roots and fresh lily flower bulbs.
 In my humble opinion is amazing, also consider with OX sauce if you want that smokey chilli kick.

-If there ever was one of those dishes that was supposed to be eaten was down with extremely ice cold beer then here it is..
-Juicy soft shelled crab deep fried with garlic flakes and chilli to perfection.
-If there ever was one of those dishes that was supposed to be eaten was down with extremely ice cold beer then here it is..
-Juicy soft shelled crab deep fried with garlic flakes and chilli to perfection.
+If there ever was one of those dishes that was supposed to be eaten, downed with extremely ice cold beer then here it is..
+Juicy soft shelled crab, deep fried with garlic flakes and chilli to perfection.
+It’s made for icy Tsing Tao!
+The perfect marriage as they say.

 There’s nothing wrong with your ubiquitous Pak-Choi or Kai Lan, but if you fancy trying something different then you can’t go far wrong with Pea Shoots in oyster sauce.
 They we’re lovely and tender, mouthfuls of sweet concentrated sweet pea flavour.